mkroege1/meren.github.io/_posts/anvio/2015-05-02-anvio-tutorial.md

 It is that simple.

 However, **your FASTA file must have simple deflines**, and if it doesn't have simple deflines, **you must fix your FASTA file prior to mapping**.
 This is necessary, because the names in `contigs.fa` **must** match the names in your BAM files.
-But ynfortunately, different mapping software behave differently when they find a space character, or say a `|` in your target FASTA file, and they proceed to change those characters.
+But unfortunately, different mapping software behave differently when they find a space character, or say a `|` in your target FASTA file, and they proceed to change those characters.
 Therefore it is essential to keep the sequence IDs in this file **as simple as possible** before mapping.
 To avoid any problems later, take a look at your deflines prior to mapping now, and remove anything that is not a digit, an ASCII letter, an underscore, or a dash character.
 Here are some examples:

 {% highlight bash %}
 BAD deflines: